mpaldridge/mpaldridge.github.io/_posts/2024-05-15-negative-correlation.md

 so the variance is halved by combining the two estimates.

-The student speaker then talked about a technique called “antithetic pairs”.
+One student speaker then talked about a technique called “antithetic pairs”.
 If $X_1$ and $X_2$ are identically distributed but *not* independent, we have

 $$ \operatorname{Var} \left( \frac{X_1 + X_2}{2} \right) = (1 + \rho) \frac{\sigma^2}{2} , $$